Colorado State vs. New Mexico NCAA Football Odds, Plays and Insights | October 16, 2021

 New Mexico Stats and Trends

-- The Lobos have yet to cover the spread this year when underdogs by 9.5 points or more in three chances.
+- This year, the Lobos are winless ATS when entering a game as an underdog of 10 points or more (in three chances).

-- New Mexico's games this season have hit the over on two of five set point totals (40%).
+- New Mexico's games this season have gone over the total in two out of five opportunities (40%).

-- When New Mexico records more than 22 points, it is 0-1 against the spread and 2-0 overall.
+- New Mexico is 0-1 against the spread and 2-0 overall when the team scores more than 22 points.

-- This season the Lobos have turned the ball over nine times, four more than the Rams' takeaways (5).
+- This year the Lobos have turned the ball over nine times, four more than the Rams' takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.